-8 Concluding remarks
+9 Concluding remarks

 The expansion in exposure to, and availability of, online gambling has been rapid and sustained.
 The place of online gambling in our society is a contentious, emotive issue.
 The regulation of online gambling can be considered on a continuum from maximum consumer choice to prohibition, largely with a moral dimension to arguments.
-In preventing and minimising online gambling-related harm, we recognise that no single strategy (including credit betting prohibitions) could ever be totally comprehensive.
+In preventing and minimising online gambling-related harm, we recognise that no single strategy (including a prohibition on credit card use) could ever be totally comprehensive.
 However much is achieved, there is always more that can be attempted.

-Our recommendations rest on the principle that responsibility for population health is a shared responsibility, conferring both freedoms and obligations on individuals, community groups, businesses, corporations and governments at all levels.
+Our support for this Bill rests on the principle that responsibility for population health is a shared responsibility, conferring both freedoms and obligations on individuals, community groups, businesses, corporations and governments at all levels.
 In general, we adopt a harm minimisation approach, accommodating what we believe to be personal and socially responsible online gambling practice and policy that balances the rights of individuals to safely access legal online gambling opportunities against the need to prevent, minimise and mitigate harms associated with online gambling.